HackTacoma/Information/README.md

 Help feed the team!
 This will be a 24 hour hackathon so any food provided will be huge.
 Can you cook, can you buy coffee :coffee:, anything will help thank you.

 ####Green Team/ Volunteers :smile:
 If you just want to learn what its like to build an app or join this project we have room for you.
-Don't be afarid who knows you might end up contributing a great idea!
+We will be needing a hand setting up and cleaning too.
+Don't be afraid, who knows you might end up contributing a great idea!

 ##Why Should you Join?
 By joining you will have the opportunity to learn and gain hands on experience.
 Remember any contributions you make will be tracked in Git.
 This is a great way to build a portfolio and add to your resume.
 Having any contributions on an open source project, especially for a city, looks really good to any future employer.